EzeOnoky/Project-Base-Learning-7/README.md

 - Programming Language: PHP
 - Code Repository: [GitHub](https://github.com/darey-io/tooling)

-- On the diagram above we can see a common pattern where several **stateless Web Servers** share a common database and also access the same files using **Network File Sytem (NFS)** as a shared file storage.
+- On the diagram below we can see a common pattern where several **stateless Web Servers** share a common database and also access the same files using **Network File Sytem (NFS)** as a shared file storage.
 Even though the NFS server might be located on a completely separate hardware – for Web Servers it looks like a local file system from where they can serve the same files.

 This project consists of the following servers:
  - Web server(RHEL)